AshleyPoole/SreBot/README.md

 # SreBot
-SreBot built on the Noobot framework
+SreBot built on the [CBot framework](https://github.com/AshleyPoole/CBot.Modules) which is a C# chatbot framework.

+## Configuration

+For detailed information on the modules and configuration, please see the [modules repository](https://github.com/AshleyPoole/CBot.Modules).